Primordial Black Holes and Gravitational Waves in Hybrid Inflation with Chaotic Potentials: Introduction

-In this paper, we study the non-supersymmetric model of Hybrid inflation and the formation of primordial black hole (PBH) dark matter along with the generation of scalar induces secondary gravitational waves (SIGWs).
-In order to produce the required abundance of PBHs, we enhance the power spectrum using the mechanism discussed in \cite{Lin:2020goi}.
+In this paper, we study the non-supersymmetric model of hybrid inflation and the formation of primordial black hole (PBH) dark matter with the generation of their associated scalar induced secondary gravitational waves (SIGWs).
+In order to produce the required abundance of PBHs, we enhance the power spectrum using the mechanism discussed in \cite{Lin:2020goi} and extend the mechanism to study two more possibilities.
 This mechanism relies on the incorporation of a non-canonical kinetic term with a function $G(\phi)$ which exhibits a peak at some value of the field $\phi_p$.
 Beyond this point, $G(\phi)$ falls exponentially, suppressing the scalar perturbations to the value observed today.
+With the extended mechanism, the predictions of our model are in much better agreement with the experimental bounds.
 Several other enhancement mechanisms are also discussed in the literature as well.
-Ref \cite{Lu:2019sti} the enhancement by ultra-slow-roll inflation with an inflection point.
-The other possibility is fine-tuning the model parameters while keeping the total number of e-folds around 50-60 \cite{Garcia-Bellido:2017aan}.
-After the formation of PBHs, the power spectrum enhancement at small scales induces secondary SIGWs after the horizon reentry during the radiation-dominated epoch \cite{Matarrese:1997ay}.
-These SIGWs have a vast range of frequencies and consist of a stochastic background that can be detected by pulsar timing arrays (PTA), the space-based GW detectors such as Laser Interferometer Space Antenna(LISA), Taiji, and TianQin \cite{Ferdman:2010xq,LISA:2017pwj,Hu:2017mde,TianQin:2015yph}, that will help disclose the properties of PBHs and primordial power spectrum at small scales.
+The enhancement by ultra-slow-roll inflation with an inflection point is discussed in \cite{Lu:2019sti}.
+The other possibility is fine-tuning the model parameters while keeping the total number of $e$-folds around 50-60 \cite{Garcia-Bellido:2017aan}.

+After the formation of PBHs, the enhanced power spectrum, at small scales, induces secondary GWs after the horizon re-entry during the radiation-dominated epoch \cite{Matarrese:1997ay}.
+These SIGWs have a vast range of frequencies and consist of a stochastic background that can be detected by ground and space-based future GW detectors such as Square Kilometre Array (SKA) \cite{Smits:2008cf}, North American Nanohertz Observatory for Gravitational Waves (NANOGrav) \cite{Arzoumanian:2020vkk}, Einstein Telescope (ET) \cite{Punturo:2010zz}, Cosmic Explorer (CE)\cite{LIGOScientific:2016wof}, Laser Interferometer Gravitational-Wave Observatory (LIGO) O5 \cite{LIGOScientific:2019vic} , Laser Interferometer Space Antenna (LISA) \cite{Ferdman:2010xq,LISA:2017pwj}, Deci-hertz Interferometer Gravitational wave Observatory (DECIGO)\cite{Seto:2001qf}, Big Bang Observer (BBO) \cite{Corbin:2005ny}, TaiJi \cite{Hu:2017mde}, TianQin \cite{TianQin:2015yph} and Atomic Experiment for Dark Matter and Gravity Exploration in Space (AEDGE)\cite{AEDGE:2019nxb}.

 The layout of the paper is as follows.
-In Sec.2 we describe the basic features of the model.
-The inflation and PBHs production is described in Sec.3.
-In sections 4 and 5 we discuss PBH abundance and Production of SIGWs with numerical analysis.
-Our conclusions are summarized in Sec.6.
+In Sec. \ref{sec_1} we present the non-supersymmetric hybrid inflation model.
+The inflation setup and PBH production is described in Sec. \ref{sec_2}.
+PBH abundance is computed in Sec. \ref{sec_3} while the generation of SIGWs is studied in Sec. \ref{sec_4}.
+Our conclusions are summarized in Sec. \ref{sec_5}.